Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Knee problems can often be diagnosed and treated with a technique called arthroscopy.
 This type of surgery is done using an instrument called an arthroscope (scope).
 Only a few small incisions are needed for this surgery.
 The procedure can be used to diagnose a knee problem.
 In many cases, treatment can also be done using arthroscopy.

 The scope allows the doctor to look directly into the knee joint.
-The scope contains a pathway for fluids.
+It is about the size of a pencil and contains a pathway for fluids.
 It also contains coated glass fibers that beam an intense, cool light into the knee joint.
 A camera is attached to the scope as well.
 It provides clear images of most areas in your knee joint.
 The doctor views these images on a monitor.

 Do not eat or drink anything for 10 hours before the procedure.

-Once you arrive for surgery, you may be given an IV line in your arm or hand.
-This provides fluids and medications.
+Once you arrive for surgery, you will be given an IV line in your arm or hand.
+This provides fluids and medicines.

-To keep you free of pain during the surgery, you’ll receive medication called anesthesia.
+To keep you free of pain during the surgery, you’ll receive medicine called anesthesia.
 You may have:

 General anesthesia.
 This puts you into a deep sleep during the surgery.